-If you have an abundance of eggs and need a nourishing recipe for the family breakfast, you can’t go wrong with this classic cheese souffle recipe.
-Be sure to serve it up with some light sauteed veggies like radishes and mushrooms for a wholesome start to the day.
+If you have an abundance of eggs and need a nourishing recipe for the family breakfast, you can’t go wrong with this classic cheese soufflé recipe.
+Learn to make the breadcrumbs for this recipe yourself so that you can repurpose stale bread into something truly delicious and simple.
+Be sure to serve it up with some light sautéed veggies like radishes and mushrooms for a wholesome start to the day.

 The Tasha Tudor Cookbook

-Knowing she was writing for a modern audience, sometimes you’ll run into Stoffer’s bread crumbs but you can make healthier substitutions as you need.
+Knowing she was writing for a modern audience, sometimes you’ll run into Stouffer’s bread crumbs, but you can make healthier substitutions as you need.

-She suggest this soufflé as a great option for when ladies come calling and you wish to invite them to stay and take lunch with you.
+She suggests this soufflé as a great option for when ladies come calling and you wish to invite them to stay and take lunch with you.

 Tasha’s illustrations are laced throughout and they are so typically inviting that I want to make every single thing in her book for every meal.
-One recipe we’re collecting items for is her Christmas Tea Ring, which is a featured treat after every Christmas Eve dinner.
-If zombies ever attack, I think I’ll miss that Tea Ring the most.
-I digress.
+A favorite holiday recipe we make annually is her Christmas Tea Ring, which is a featured treat after every Christmas Eve dinner.

 So, without further ado, here’s Tasha’s recipe, slightly adapted by me.